AveryBibeau/cleo/README.md

 Run `npm create cleo@latest <project-name>`

 Inside the new directory, install dependencies using your preferred package manager.
 Run the `dev` script to start the Vite development server.
-Use the `build` script to create production build.
+Use the `build` script to create a production build.
 The `start` script will load the production server.

 ## Imports